Who hasn’t dreamt of simply sitting back and having wads of money roll in?

-So, if you own a spare room or unit in Singapore, this straightforward 10-step guide covers all you need to know about renting out an HDB flat.
+Well, we can always start small – if you own a spare room or unit in Singapore, this straightforward 10-step guide covers all you need to know about renting out your HDB.

-How to rent out HDB flat or room in Singapore:
+How to rent out your HDB flat or room in Singapore:

 - Confirm your HDB’s rental eligibility